kesiev/rewtro/manual/spriteattributes.md

 Sprites can be referenced by `code` using `id`s or `flags`.

   * `id` is a mandatory single letter reference that is used by `tilemaps` and `code` to spawn a sprite as it's defined in a loaded data block.
-While `id` _must_ be unique in loaded data blocks, multiple sprites can have the same `id` once they're spawned.
+While `id` _must_ be unique in a single data block, multiple sprites can have the same `id` once they're spawned.
   * `flags` is a multiple letters identifier.
 Sprites sharing the same letter in its `flags` can be considered as _a group_.

 Time for a little example.